-- 58.-(1) Subject to this section, reprographic copies of passages from published literary, dramatic or musical works may be made by or on behalf of an educational institution for the purposes of instruction without infringing any copyright in the work or in the typographical arrangement. - (2) Not more than five percent of any work may be copied by or on behalf of an educational institution by virtue of this section in any one period of three months. - (3) Copying is not authorised by this section if, or to the extent that, licences are available authorising the copying in question and the person making the copies knew or ought to have been aware of that fact. - (4) Where a licence is granted to an educational institution authorising the reprographic copying of passages from any published literary, dramatic or musical work, for use by the institution, then, any term of that licence which purports to restrict the proportion of work which may be copied, whether on payment or free of charge, to less than that permitted under this section is of no effect.
+58.(1) Subject to this section, reprographic copies of passages from published literary, dramatic or musical works may be made by or on behalf of an

+(2) Not more than 5% of any work may be copied by or on behalf of an educational institution by virtue of this section in any one period of 3 months.

+(3) Copying is not authorised by this section if, or to the extent that, licences are available authorising the copying in question and the person making the copies knew or ought to have been aware of that fact.

+(4) Where a licence is granted to an educational institution authorising the reprographic copying of passages from any published literary, dramatic or musical work, for use by the institution, then, any term of that licence which purports to restrict the proportion of work which may be copied, whether on payment or free of charge, to less than that permitted under this section is of no effect.